coe-google-apps-support/docker-example/README.md

 # docker-example
-This repo follows this guide: https://docs.docker.com/get-started/part2/.
+This repo follows [this](https://docs.docker.com/get-started/part2/) guide.
+It establishes a basic Python API.